ahoelt1120/Priority_Queue/README.md

 # Priority_Queue

-A basic Python project for CS 313 that can create a two stack queue that can properly enqueue and dequeue and pop and push.
+A basic Python project for CS 313 that can create a priority queue utilizing a max heap.